ICES High School Study Abroad

 Most Danish teenagers are used to organizing their spare time on their own.
 They are independent and decide for themselves what they do after school.
 It is very important that you do not sit back and wait for your host family to plan your spare time activities – that is not the way it is done in this country.
 The host family will of course assist you, but you must show some initiative and come up with suggestions.
 Please be prepared to get to know a new culture and be willing to accept another way of thinking.
 Each family is different, so it is important for the exchange student not to compare the host family to their natural family.

-Most exchange students find the Danes very relaxed and easygoing, but you should not let this fool you; they do have a temper!
+Most exchange students find the Danes very relaxed and easygoing, but you should not let this fool you!
 You will find a lot of things different from what you are used to, and it is most important that you do your best to adapt.
 Danish teenagers have a lot of freedom.
 Your host parents will therefore expect you to be a responsible person who can make sensible decisions.
 They will also expect you to keep your word and prove trustworthy.

 Try to speak Danish!
 Try again and again – and keep trying.
 You will probably feel that the Danes are trying to make fun of you – and they will!
 They will ask you to say “rødgrød med fløde” and they will roll around laughing as you try.
 Think of the most difficult sentence in your own language and ask them to say it once they have stopped laughing.
 Afterwards they will certainly not be laughing at you but with you.
 Nobody will expect you to speak perfect Danish, but you will be admired for trying to get by.
 And you will have good reason to be proud of yourself when you get the hang of this difficult language!
 Be prepared for sarcasm.
 Most Danes tend to be rather sarcastic and they are very fond of irony, so don’t be offended and don’t think that Danes mean every word as it may sound to you.
 You may think that you are being insulted but it could just be the Danish sarcasm.
 Ask if you are in doubt rather than be offended for no reason.